m0n1sh/dsci_project_team_2/ReadMe.md

 in the local directory.
 The dataset can be downloaded from https://drive.google.com/file/d/1fnbYf9cHIiCUBNzAVFAVTIuTaTjxX7pi/view?usp=sharing

 The dataset must be extracted prior to use.
 Similarly, the application will search for the saved h5 version of the AlexNet model in the local directory.
 If properly extracted, class detection and file loading should be automated.

+The AlexNet model must also be downloaded (If not being created manually first) from https://drive.google.com/file/d/1fZpCxQXom_mlQgzHs67EYUF8n_1Ggzl7/view?usp=sharing Like in the case of the dataset, the application will expect this file to be in the same directory as the notebook file by default.

 ### Running the File
 With constants properly configured, the application should be able to run without any further interaction other than beginning execution.